freddy-alexis-ht/Git-GitHub/README.md

 ***d) Reverting the reset***

-We realized that the commits were ok, and we want to undo all the resets (soft, mixed, hard), we want to go back to were 'Linterna verde' and 'Robin' were added (hash: ea4bf49).
+We realized that the deleted commits were ok, and we want to undo all the resets (soft, mixed, hard).
+We want to go back to were 'Linterna verde' and 'Robin' were added (hash: ea4bf49).
 Each 'hash' represents modifications in the history of logs.

 `git reflog`